pallavagarwal07/pallavagarwal07.github.io/_posts/2017-05-07-How-I-got-here.md

 Rubik's cube national competition?

-Your Resume needs to be made differently for every company to apply to, and I would suggest that you keep the most important points on your Resume if you apply to a Tech company like Google.
+Your Resume needs to be made differently for every company to apply to, and I would suggest that you keep only the most important points on your Resume if you apply to a Tech company like Google.

 For reference, [here](/res/resume.pdf) is a snapshot of the Resume I submitted to Google - Short, Sleek and to the point.